 NVIDIA Investment Portfolio

-A deep dive into NVIDIA's 60+ portfolio companies across 10 sectors, with investment amounts, timeline analysis, and strategic frameworks.
+A deep dive into NVIDIA's 57 portfolio companies across 10 sectors — with a 1-year public-equity backtest, timeline analysis, and frontier-sector related stocks.

 Investment Analysis Charts